mmatschiner/CladeAge-Tutorial/README.md

 Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
 For us it simply means that the interface will be the same on all platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

-### TreeAnnotator

-TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
-It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).

-TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### Tracer

 Tracer ([http://tree.bio.ed.ac.uk/software/tracer](http://tree.bio.ed.ac.uk/software/tracer)) is used to summarize the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
 We will be using Tracer v1.6.0.

+### TreeAnnotator

+TreeAnnotator is used to summarize the posterior sample of trees to produce a maximum clade credibility tree.
+It can also be used to summarize and visualize the posterior estimates of other tree parameters (e.g. node height).
+TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### FigTree